 The effect of a shading ring is that while the magnetic field generated by the primary coil decreases towards zero, the magnetic field generated by the shading ring peaks, effectively filling in the gap in the magnetic field amplitude during zero crossings, eliminating the vibrations.
 Most solenoid valves that can be used with different coil voltages have a built-in shading ring.

 If dirt collects around the armature, the effect of the shading ring may be limited and another solution is required.
 An example of another solution is the use of an electronic circuit which filters the solenoid current, so that there are no zero-crossings.
 This circuitry can be embedded into the solenoid valve coil itself or it can be built externally.
 It is usually implemented using rectifier diodes and a filtering capacitor in a full-wave rectifier topology.
-An example of a such a product that can be mounted between the coil and power supply is the Power Saver Module by JP Fluid Control.

 In some cases, coils rated for AC current can be used with DC power supplies and vice versa.
 However, there are some limitations to keep in mind.

 Using a coil rated for AC current with a DC supply is possible, but the voltage (and the current) must be limited or else the solenoid might burn out.
 The reason for this is that in AC regime, coils have an inductive reactance that adds up with the electrical resistivity of the coil.
 As a result, the impedance of a coil is several times higher in AC regime than in DC regime.
 As an example, using a 24 VAC rated solenoid valve with a 24 VDC power supply would most likely damage the solenoid because the effective current flowing through the solenoid would be much higher with DC voltage.